 \paragraph{Feature matching.} While optical flow methods are typically intended to operate on consecutive frames, other techniques can estimate dense correspondences between distant pairs of video frames~\cite{liu2010sift}.
 Several methods learn such correspondences in a self- or weakly-supervised manner~\cite{caron2021emerging,li2019joint, wang2020learning,detone2018superpoint,vondrick2018tracking,rocco2018neighbourhood,bian2022learning,xu2021rethinking} using cues like cycle consistency~\cite{wang2019learning,zhou2016learning,jabri2020space}, while others~\cite{sun2021loftr,dusmanu2019d2,jiang2021cotr,truong2021learning, truong2020glu} use stronger supervision signals such as geometric correspondences generated from 3D reconstruction pipelines~\cite{li2018megadepth,schonberger2016structure}.
 However, pairwise matching approaches typically do not incorporate temporal context, which can lead to inconsistent tracking over long videos and poor occlusion handling.
-In contrast, our method not only enables smooth trajectories, but also produces plausible locations for occluded pixels.
+In contrast, our method produces smooth trajectories through occlusions.